D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We conduct experiments on five standard few-shot action recognition benchmarks, including SSv2-Full~\cite{SSV2}, SSv2-Small~\cite{SSV2}, Kinetics~\cite{Kinetics}, HMDB51~\cite{HMDB51}, and UCF101~\cite{UCF101}.
-The temporal features are crucial to the action recognition in SSv2-Full and SSv2-Small while the actions in other datasets relies more on the spatial features than the dynamic features.
-Following the typical data split~\cite{CMN, OTAM, MoLo}, For SSv2-Full, SSv2-Small and Kinetics, we select 64/24/12 classes from the datasets as the training/validation/test set, respectively.
-As for HMDB51 and UCF101, we adopt the same data split as~\cite{ARN, MoLo}. \textbf{Pre-trained backbone.} Most prior arts employs the ResNet-50~\cite{Resnet} pre-trained on ImageNet~\cite{imagenet} as backbone to extract frame features.
-Recently, CLIP-FSAR~\cite{CLIP-FSAR} conduct experiments on CLIP-ViT-B~\cite{ViT} and get remarkable performance.
-To verify the effectiveness of our \emph{D$^2$ST-Adapter}, we instantiate our method with both pre-trained backbones.
+Following the typical data split~\cite{CMN, OTAM, MoLo}, for SSv2-Full, SSv2-Small and Kinetics, we select 64/12/24 classes from the datasets as the training/validation/test set, respectively.
+As for HMDB51 and UCF101, we adopt the same data split as~\cite{ARN, MoLo}.

-\textbf{Implementation details.} We insert one \emph{D$^2$ST-Adapter} module in each stage of the pre-trained model (4 stages for ResNet-50 and 12 stages for CLIP-ViT-B) as shown in~\Cref{fig:framework} (a).
-We tune the sampling kernel for aDSTA-S and aDSTA-T for each backbone and the details are provided in the supplementary material.
-For a fair comparison with previous methods~\cite{OTAM,HyRSM,MoLo}, we uniformly sample 8 frames (\ie, $T=8$) as the input of a video.
-We employ several standard techniques for data augmentation such as random crop and color jitter in the training stage.
-Bi-MHM~\cite{HyRSM} is used as the matching metric in comparison with other methods.
-Besides, OTAM~\cite{OTAM} and TRX~\cite{TRX} are additionally used in the ablation study.
-We train the model episodically with Adam~\cite{adam} optimizer.
-Following the common practice~\cite{HyRSM,MoLo}, in the test stage, we randomly select 10,000 episodes from the test set and report the average accuracy.
+\textbf{Implementation details.} To evaluate \emph{D$^2$ST-Adapter}, we instantiate our method with both ResNet-50~\cite{Resnet} and CLIP-ViT-B/16~\cite{ViT}.
+We insert one \emph{D$^2$ST-Adapter} module in each stage of the pre-trained model (4 stages for ResNet-50 and 12 stages for CLIP-ViT-B/16), as shown in Figure~\ref{fig:framework} (a).
+For a fair comparison with previous methods~\cite{HyRSM,MoLo}, we uniformly sample 8 frames (\ie $T=8$) as the input of a video.
+Bi-MHM~\cite{HyRSM} is used as the matching metric in comparison with state-of-the-art methods.
+Besides, OTAM~\cite{OTAM} and TRX~\cite{TRX} are additionally employed in the ablation study.
+We report the average classification accuracy of 10,000 episodes randomly selected from the test set.
+Other implementation details follow HyRSM~\cite{HyRSM}, which are provided in the supplementary material.